flammin4skin/odin-recipes/README.md

 # odin-recipes
-Practice website for use in html elements and git/github commands and practices.
+Practice website for html elements and git/github commands and practices.